oppressionslayer/wsrf-sudoku-solved-series/README.md

 # Run this for JIT speedups 10x-100x faster!
 larsdoku --warmup

-# Research tool. it can solve but it is not a traditional solver, it's built for a research. please remember this.
+# The Website below is a  Research tool. it can solve but it is not a traditional solver, it's built for a research. please remember this.

 https://larsdoku.netlify.app/larsdoku_deploy_hypersiro
 ```